 Contact: Edith Sachs, Office of Public Affairs, 212.431.2187, email@example.com

-Founded in 1891, New York Law School is an independent law school located in lower Manhattan near the city’s centers of law, government, and finance.
-New York Law School’s renowned faculty of prolific scholars has built the school’s strength in such areas as constitutional law, civil and human rights, labor and employment law, media and information law, urban legal studies, international and comparative law, and a number of interdisciplinary fields.
-The school is noted for its six academic centers: the Justice Action Center, Center for New York City Law, Center for Professional Values and Practice, Center on Business Law & Policy, Institute for Information Law and Policy, and the Center for International Law.
-New York Law School has more than 11,000 graduates and enrolls some 1500 students in its full- and part-time J.D. programs and its Master of Laws (LL.M.) in Taxation program.
+Founded in 1891, New York Law School is the second oldest independent law school in the United States.
+Drawing on its location near the centers of law, government, and finance in New York City, its faculty of noted and prolific scholars has built the school’s curricular strength in the areas of tax law, labor and employment law, civil and human rights law, media and information law, urban legal studies, international and comparative law, and interdisciplinary fields such as legal history and legal ethics.
+New York Law School has more than 11,000 graduates and enrolls some 1500 students in its full- and part-time J.D. program.
+It is one of only two law schools in the metropolitan area to offer the Master of Laws (LL.M.) in Tax Law.